Cost of LivingUpdated March 2026

 LowNational avg: $400High

 Racine is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.
 The housing landscape here features a housing market where the American Dream of owning a home is still financially realistic.
-The local workforce for transportation costs reflects a price-competitive market where providers work harder for each customer.
+The local workforce for transportation costs reflects a price-competitive market where local businesses work harder for each customer.
 And the midwestern climate shapes demand in predictable ways: the polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.

 What Matters Most